jaymonty/autonomy-payload/README.md

-# autonomy_payload : Software for the onboard controller payload
+# autonomy-payload : Software for the onboard controller payload

 A collection of ROS nodes for onboard navigation, safety monitoring, etc, and interfaces to the autopilot and other networked devices.